Buy a Life Insurance Plan in a few clicks

 12

-No, the House Rent Allowance (HRA) benefit is available only to salaried individuals and not to self-employed individuals.
-Self-employed individuals cannot claim HRA as they do not receive a fixed salary from an employer, a prerequisite for claiming HRA deductions.
+No, the HRA benefit is available only to salaried individuals and not to self-employed individuals.
+Self-employed individuals cannot claim HRA as they do not receive a fixed salary from an employer, which is a prerequisite for claiming HRA deductions.

 13